 Bacon Addiction: Crazy Dave will pay you $1000 for that strip of bacon.
 Why?
 Because he's craaaaaaaaaaaaaaaaazy!

 Badass Adorable: Most of the plants: beady eyes, friendly, and capable of vanquishing wave upon wave of invading undead.
 You even get to grow baby versions of them in the Zen garden.

-Baleful Polymorph: The Wizard Zombie can turn plants into harmless sheep, making them unable to do anything.
+Baleful Polymorph: The Wizard Zombie can turn plants into harmless sheep, making them unable to do anything (and also become unable to be uprooted).
 They turn back if the wizard is killed.